 Urban Herbology is a Registered Training School with the CMA.

-The other UH Apprenticeship modules are to be evaluated by the CMA next year.
+The other UH Apprenticeship modules are to be evaluated in the future.

 Those looking for safe herbal knowledge, increased awareness of urban nature and for ways to increase self-sufficiency.
 Each module is suited to students who may not have any garden and may live in quite a small space.
 This is suitable as a stand alone study of for qualified therapists who already work with herbs, who want to understand what medicinal plants are like in “real life” and how they can be grown, foraged or prepared even in a small home.